NelsonPython/tuningGuides/GATK.md

 ```
 Note:  In order to stop the Cromwell server, use the "kill -9 <PID>" command where <PID> is the process ID running Cromwell.

 5. Now that the Cromwell server process is running, execute an example workflow.
 This workflow was designed using the Workflow Description Language (WDL).
 It will ensure that Cromwell is configured correctly with the job scheduler.

- a.
 Navigate to your working directory:

 ```
 cd ${GENOMICS_PATH}/cromwell/
 ```

-	b.
 Open a new file named HelloWorld.wdl and add the following text:

 ```
 task hello {
 String name command {